leanprover-community/blog/posts/basic-probabliity-in-lean.md

 ## Various probability definitions

-The goal of this section is to give pointers to the Mathlib definitions for probability concepts.
+This section contains pointers to the Mathlib definitions for probability concepts.
 That list might be out of date when you read this!
-Look around in the documentation.
-(TODO add link)
+Look around in the [documentation]{https://leanprover-community.github.io/mathlib4_docs/}.

 ### CDF, pdf, Variance, moments